aws-amplify/docs/docs/lib/geo/fragments/js/maps.md

 The `getAvailableMaps` api will fetch information for all maps that are available to be displayed.

-In the context of Amazon Location Service maps, it will fetch the map name and the style of all maps that were generated using the Amplify CLI.
-This is useful is you would like to give your users a variety of maps styles to choose from.
+This is useful if you would like to give your users a variety of maps styles to choose from.

 ```javascript
 geo.getAvailableMaps();